hrzndhrn/git_hub_actions/docs/usage.md

 The `mix` task `gha` comes with the options `--workflow` and `--config` to use custom scripts.
 The config will be merged into the default config.

-It is also possible to setup a `.gha` directory in your home directory or in the project root directory.
+It is also possible to setup a `./.gha` directory in your home directory or in the project root directory.
 The `mix` task `gha.config` with the options `--gen-global` and `--gen-local` will copy the defaults to the related location.

-The configuration will be read from `priv/config.exs` and afterward updated by `~/.gha/config.exs` and then by `.gha/config.exs`.
+The configuration will be read from `priv/config.exs` and afterward updated by `~/.gha/config.exs` and then by `./.gha/config.exs`.

-`GitHubActions` will search the workflow script in the order `.gha/default.exs`, `~/.gha/default.exs` and `priv/default.exs`.
+`GitHubActions` will search the workflow script in the order `./.gha/default.exs`, `~/.gha/default.exs` and `priv/default.exs`.
 The name of the default script can be changed in the configuration und `input: [default: "my_workflow.exs"]`.